lab1092/blender-manual_ja/manual/physics/particles.rst

 - Influence of force fields like wind, vortexes or guided along a curve.
 - Interaction with other objects like collisions.
 - Partially intelligent members of a flock (herd, school, ...), that react to other members of their flock, while trying to reach a target or avoid predators.
-- Smooth motion with softbody physics (only :guilabel:`Hair` particle systems).
+- Smooth motion with softbody physics (only *Hair* particle systems).
 - Or even manual transformation with :doc:`Lattices </modifiers/deform/lattice>`.

 Particles may be rendered as: